fresh2nd/PicasaWebAlbums/readme.md

 Installation
 ------------

-	gem install PicasaWebAlbums
+	gem install picasawebalbums

 Rails/Application Integration
 -----------------------------

 Add one of the below lines to the Gemfile:

-- `gem 'PicasaWebAlbums'` (to install it from rubygems)
+- `gem 'picasawebalbums'` (to install it from rubygems)
-- `gem 'PicasaWebAlbums', :git => 'git@github.com:mkraft/PicasaWebAlbums.git'` (to install directly from the git repo)
+- `gem 'picasawebalbums', :git => 'git@github.com:mkraft/PicasaWebAlbums.git'` (to install directly from the git repo)

 Then run `bundle install`